 We publish a monthly Economic Review discussing the economic background, giving economic commentary on the latest GDP estimate and other economic releases.
-The next article will be published on 8th April 2015.
+The next article will be published on 7 July 2015.

 In January 2015 we released articles which explored the deterioration of the primary income balance and foreign direct investment in more detail.
+In June 2015, we released an article which explored the UK's trade and foreign direct investment relationship with the EU.